Race To The Top -- Early Learning Challenge (RTT-ELC) Program

 - Measuring outcomes and progress.

-Fit for public broadcasting: Public media stations in Colorado, Illinois, New Mexico, Oregon and Wisconsin should contact their state education agencies to find out if they will be re-submitting an application in Phase 2.
-Although stations are not eligible to apply directly to this program, public media partners will be very valuable to state applicants.
+Fit for public broadcasting: Although stations are not eligible to apply directly to this program, public media partners will be very valuable to state applicants.
 Statutory regulations require this program to target and support low-income and disadvantaged children who are enrolled in high-quality early learning programs.
 Public broadcasters have a proven track record of helping the most disadvantaged students succeed by intervening before kindergarten, and their programs can greatly benefit states that are implementing far-reaching early learning reforms.

 Families and communities are an important part of the success of this program, and public media stations can help states engage parents in their child's learning while also providing community-wide outreach and awareness-raising through broadcast and internet content.